 Additionally, cut six shorter pieces of wood.
 These will provide extra support for the arms.

 These can hold up to two kayaks.
-If you have several boats, you can add some more arms to accommodate all your kayaks.
+If you have several boats, you can add more arms to accommodate your kayaks.

 Step 3: Assemble the Parts of Your DIY Kayak Rack

 Now, it’s time to put your wood pieces together.
-Use wood glue for your entire build.
+Again, use wood glue for your entire build.
 You can also drill holes and put in screws for extra support.

 Afterward, glue each shorter piece of wood between a pair of arms, and secure its other end to your post.